Subdivisions of Burundi

 Burundi is a unitary state which is sub-divided at three levels: provinces, communes, and collines (hills).

 Divisions

 Provinces

 The largest administrative division in Burundi is the province.
-There are 18 provinces in Burundi, each named after its provincial capital.
+Until 2025, there were 18 provinces in Burundi, each named after their provincial capital.
 Each province has a Provincial Governor.
 The provincial organisation of Burundi has been reformed on a number of occasions.
-The most recent province, Rumonge, was created in 2015.
+The latest reforms occurred in March 2023, which substantially reduced the number of provinces, communes and hills.
+The 18 provinces were combined into five new provinces: Buhumuza, Bujumbura, Burunga, Butanyerera and Gitega.
+These provinces were implemented at the time of the 2025 legislative elections.

-The provinces are Bubanza, Bujumbura Mairie, Bujumbura Rural, Bururi, Cankuzo, Cibitoke, Gitega, Karuzi, Kayanza, Kirundo, Makamba, Muramvya, Muyinga, Mwaro, Ngozi, Rumonge, Rutana and Ruyigi.
+The former 18 provinces were Bubanza, Bujumbura Mairie, Bujumbura Rural, Bururi, Cankuzo, Cibitoke, Gitega, Karuzi, Kayanza, Kirundo, Makamba, Muramvya, Muyinga, Mwaro, Ngozi, Rumonge, Rutana and Ruyigi.